 Parents are encouraged to stay with children under the age of 9 when they are admitted to hospital.
 On most ward one parent may stay in the same room as their child.
 This does depend on the circumstances at the time, but every effort will be made to provide adequate accommodation.

 Many of the staff speak English, but you may want additional assistance and are welcome to request the help of a patient support officer.

-Patient support officers work closely with hospital staff and are able to:
+Patient support officers work in close collaboration with hospital staff and can: